Toiletpaper (magazine): Aesthetic

 In June 2010 Toiletpaper began as an artist book and magazine containing only full-spreads of colour photographs that appropriated commercial photographic, Dadaist, and Surrealist aesthetics.
 William S. Rubin describes surrealism as a methodological approach to a topic of interest.
 While Dada was formed in 1916 as a criticism of the art culture in Europe, Surrealism stems from a similar mindset in the sense that it parodies or exaggerates an idea without losing its ground in reality.

-Toiletpaper pokes fun at the art world with its photo-collages that fuse the languages of commercial and fine art photography, with provocative staged vignettes.
+Toiletpaper pokes fun at the art world with its photo-collages that fuse the languages of commercial and fine art photography, with staged vignettes.

 Photographs are regularly rejected for not being "Toiletpaper enough", with Cattelan likening the creation process to distilling perfume.
 He elaborates, "It's not about one particular style or time frame; what makes them Toiletpaper is a special twist.
 An uncanny ambiguity."
 Discussing the improvisational nature of Toiletpaper, set-designer Natella muses, "Once I have an idea in mind, I design the sets and I have my team research the objects and props.
 It's a collaborative process and I love to go on set and improvise."
 Toiletpaper's aesthetic and visual content forces viewers to confront the reality of our disposable cultures.